iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Executable, Data-Grounded, and Broadly Exploratory Code-Driven AutoML

-The layer begins by constructing a comprehensive task summary ($\text{Sum}_\mathcal{T}$) that carries user intent from the given task description $\mathcal{T}$.
-Specifically, \textit{Description Analyzer} parses the raw $\mathcal{T}$ to extract critical semantic constraints, including the optimization metric, submission format, and expected file structures.
-Crucially, to prevent the propagation of hallucinated data properties, the \textit{Profiling Agent} executes a verified data profiling tool (e.g., \textit{ydata-profiling}) on the raw dataset $\mathcal{D}$.
-This agent functions as an empirical observer, outputting a set of \textit{empirical meta-features} ($F_{meta}$) that includes the schema, data quality, and sample distributions.
-This layer ensures that the planning process is constructed reasonably based on the physical reality of users' intent and the data rather than the probabilistic inference of LLMs.
-Consequently, the perception layer allows the pipeline to maintain operational stability and generate valid plans even when the user-provided $\mathcal{T}$ is ambiguous, or lacks technical detail.
+The Task Analyzer first constructs a task summary $Sum_\mathcal{T}$ from the raw task description $\mathcal{T}$, extracting semantic constraints such as the optimization metric, expected submission format, and any explicit problem instructions.
+However, \tool does not assume that this textual description is complete or fully reliable.
+To prevent the propagation of hallucinated data properties, a Profiling Agent executes both a verified data profiling tool and LLM-generated profiling code on the raw dataset $\mathcal{D}$, producing a set of empirical meta-features $F_\text{meta}$.
+These include observed schema information, feature types, missingness patterns, data quality properties, and sample distributions.
+In parallel, a Knowledge Retriever acquires task-relevant knowledge, including domain constraints and preprocessing strategies suited to the characteristics of the data and the target model.